 Defense presentations – reserving a room and advertising

-A defense is required for Barrett, The Honors College students, MA/MS, and PhD students.
-When you are ready to arrange the final details of your defense, you can work with staff to reserve a room and help advertise your defense or presentation.
+A defense is required for MA/MS and doctoral students.
+When you are ready to arrange the final details of your defense, you can work with staff to reserve a room and advertise your defense.

 MSUS students do not need to go through this process.
 They will schedule their culminating presentation through SOS 593.

 For more information, please see Scheduling a Defense in the School of Sustainability.

 A mark of “I” (incomplete) is given by the instructor when you are otherwise doing acceptable work but are unable to complete the course because of illness or other conditions beyond your control.
 You are required to arrange with the instructor for the completion of the course requirements.
 The arrangement is recorded on the Request for Grade of Incomplete form, which must be signed and sent to the student’s graduate coordinator for recordkeeping.

 The completion date is determined by the instructor but may not exceed one calendar year from the date the mark of “I” is recorded.
 When you complete the course, the instructor must submit an online grade change request.

 If you receive an “I” in a graduate course (500-level or above) your “I” grade will become a permanent part of your transcript if you do not complete the course within one year, and you may have to reregister and pay fees to repeat the course for credit.

 Late drops from School of Sustainability courses are not allowed.
 However, you can withdraw from courses following the regular course withdrawal process.

 If you wish to add a School of Sustainability course after the official drop/add deadline, you may request special permission to do so.
 Instructor and school approval are required.
 Drop/add deadlines are posted on the Academic Calendar.